AGI remains unsolved.

 We make tools that provide empirical data about intelligence capabilities which guide critical industry decisions about research, safety, and policy.

-The ARC Prize benchmarks are designed to measure AI progress, not to serve as a target for optimization.
+ARC Prize benchmarks are designed to measure AI progress, not to serve as a litmus test for AGI.
 ARC Prize tasks are not economically useful to target, instead they are a measure of AI capability.
 Our goal is to provide an objective assessment of model capabilities rather than influence model training through repeated, iterative testing.

 We do this in three ways: